Default S3 method

 Note

 There are print_html() and print_md() methods available for printing frequency or crosstables in HTML and markdown format, e.g. print_html(data_tabulate(x)).
+The print() method for text outputs passes arguments in ... to insight::export_table().

 Crosstables

 If by is supplied, a crosstable is created.
 The crosstable includes <NA> (missing) values by default.
 The first column indicates values of x, the first row indicates values of by (including missing values).
 The last row and column contain the total frequencies for each row and column, respectively.
-Setting include_na = FALSE will omit missing values from the crosstable.
+Setting remove_na = FALSE will omit missing values from the crosstable.
 Setting proportions to "row" or "column" will add row or column percentages.
 Setting proportions to "full" will add relative frequencies for the full table.

 Examples